-National numbers down but little change in Chicago
+National numbers down but expected to rise

 Also, some people continue to make poor choices, running up large credit card balances with high interest rates, taking out high-interest loans on new cars they don’t need, carrying large mortgage payments on homes they can’t afford and falling to other vices, like alcohol, tobacco and gambling that deplete meager paychecks.
 Once they default on their payment obligations, collectors, attorneys, lawsuits, garnishments, evictions and foreclosures often follow.